Aéroports de Montréal

 Ideal for logistics and aeronautics.

-- 14 million square feet (1.3 million square meters) available for aeronautical development
+- 14 million square feet (1.3 million square metres) available for aeronautical development

 - Located in Québec’s industrial and aerospace heartland